-The Arthur O. Eve Higher Education Opportunity Program (HEOP) provides academic support and financial assistance to young people who might not meet all the traditional college admissions criteria, but who in other ways show promise of succeeding in college.
+The Arthur O. Eve Higher Education Opportunity Program (HEOP) provides academic support and financial assistance to young people who might not meet all the traditional college admissions criteria but show promise of succeeding in college.

 HEOP is funded jointly by The New School and a grant from the New York State Education

 Department.
 At The New School, HEOP works to recruit and support undergraduate students at Parsons

 Lang College The New School for Liberal Arts.

 All students accepted into HEOP are required to participate in an intensive six-week summer program to prepare for their freshman year of college.
 Studio art (for Parsons) and liberal arts courses, individual counseling, and college-life workshops help them anticipate the demands they will face.
 HEOP juniors and seniors serve as mentors to the incoming class and help structure this summer precollege experience.
 Various enrichment activities offered throughout the summer add balance to the academic part of the program.